Here are the best wireless earbuds under 100 dollars that:

-Free Pro come in a small, comfortable form factor with ear fins to help with stability.
+Free Pro 2 ANC true wireless earbuds come in a small, comfortable form factor with ear fins to help with stability.

 Ear tips are slightly longer than usual to better seal the ear canals, which improves isolation.

-They come with an active noise canceling, which works reasonably well.
-You can also increase awareness by using ambient mode.
+They come with active noise canceling, which works quite well.
+You can also increase awareness by using Transparency mode.

-The battery without ANC can last up to 8 hours, and the charging case even supports Qi wireless charging.
+The playback time with ANC can last up to 5 hours, and the USB-C charging case even supports wireless charging.

 5. TaoTronics Soundliberty 80

-Excellent wireless earbuds under $100 for taking phone calls and videoconferencing.
+Excellent budget wireless earbuds under $100 for taking voice calls and videoconferencing.

 - Good overall sound